 Middle School advisors meet every afternoon for Advisory Check Out and for longer Advisory meetings on Fridays.
 Advisories are grade specific and switch from year to year.
 There are usually 7-8 students in each group.
 During these meetings, students participate in planned activities or have some down time and relaxation.
 Advisors provide academic and social support and can meet with students individually.

-Parents have the opportunity to meet each teacher at Open Studios and at parent-teacher conferences in October and February.
-There are also advisory meetings with parents and students in August and May.
+Parents have the opportunity to meet each teacher at Open Studios and at parent-teacher conferences in fall and winter.
+There are also advisory meetings with parents and students in the beginning and end of the year.
 Parents can make appointments to see their child’s teacher or advisor whenever there is a need.

-Extra help is available during R-TIME with teachers and/or Enrichment Center staff.
-For a student requiring more assistance than a teacher’s schedule can allow, sessions with a tutor, usually from outside the school community, can be arranged during the school day.
-Although the charge for such services is arranged between the tutor and the family, a request for tutoring should go to the Associate Director of Academic Services or the Middle School Director who can facilitate appropriate support.
+Terri Flannery, Associate Director of Academic Services, works with students and teachers to ensure our students can successfully navigate their academics.
+For a student requiring more assistance than our schedule allows, sessions with a tutor, usually from outside the school community, can be arranged.
+Although the charge for such services is between the tutor and the family, a request for tutoring should go to the Associate Director of Academic Services who can facilitate appropriate support.

 Beaver has a dynamic Middle School focused counselor, Tammy Graham, LMFT, who is available to meet with students to discuss more sensitive personal issues and to offer support and counsel.
 The Counseling and Student Life department functions within a preventative and wellness model.
 Its primary role is to serve and support students, families, and faculty and to promote an environment that allows students to thrive emotionally in school.
 The counseling department is also responsible for all of the health and wellness education programming.